đ¶ Reggae Rhythm Jamaican Jerk Roast Turkey - âIâm gonna be alrightâ

 7 garlic cloves, divided

-5 thyme springs, plus 1 tbsp. fresh thyme leaves, divided
+5 thyme sprigs, plus 1 tbsp. fresh thyme leaves, divided

 3 whole star anise